gitter-badger/hacksgiving.com/_posts/2012-11-12-what-is-hacksgiving.md

 At the end of the event, it'll be time for another meal (lunch) and some demos!

-The combination of adrenaline, sleep deprivation and eagerness to show off what you've built makes for an extremeley fun show-and-tell session that ends Hacksgiving.
+The combination of adrenaline, sleep deprivation and eagerness to show off what you've built makes for an extremely fun show-and-tell session that ends Hacksgiving.

 Immediately following demos, we'll vote on the coolest projects, and those